seaside1/jrule/README.md

 # Logging from rules
 Logging from rule can be done in 3 different ways
-1. Not specifying anything will result in the usage of JRuleName as perfix when calling JRule.logInfo/Debug/Error etc see example 20
+1. Not specifying anything will result in the usage of JRuleName as prefix when calling JRule.logInfo/Debug/Error etc see example 20
 2. Overriding method JRule.getRuleLogName will result in the same log prefix for all rules defined in that file in see example 21
 3. Specifically add rependency on log4j and define your own logger to do logging